About Matt Brown

 About the Hanga Method

-If you print with metal machinery, such as a printing press, you'll likely find it best to work with oil.
+If you print with metal machinery, such as a printing press, you'll find it best to work with oil.
 If you print with water, you are best off printing by hand, using a baren.
-Having used water as a medium for art and writing for over 1000 years, and building on a tradition of disciplined use of the human body in the production of craft, Japan hosts the world's strongest tradition of printmaking with colors, and with water.
-The 100-year heyday of this ukiyo-e print industry which began around 1770.
-It is likely the largest art production of a human society employing thousands of printers and carvers, hundreds of artists and designers, and the production of millions of prints.
-It offers lots to emulate and learn from.
+Having used water as a medium for art and writing for over 1000 years, and building on a tradition of disciplined use of the human body in the production of craft, Japan hosts the world's strongest tradition of printing with colors, and with water.
+The 100-year heyday of this ukiyo-e print industry began in the 1760's.
+The ukiyo-e art tradition offers lots to emulate and learn from.

 harunobu